M

 • Black Cocoa – If you don’t have or can’t find black cocoa you could sub dutch process, but I recommend black cocoa.
 It’s very rich and the color is beautiful.

-• Granulated Sugar – Rolling these in sugar before baking give the cookies a sparkle that makes them feel very festive.
+• Granulated Sugar – Rolling these in sugar before baking give the mint chocolate blossoms a sparkle that makes them feel very festive.

 • Mint Hershey’s Kisses – So I mainly used the mint truffle variety which is a dark chocolate with a mint creme filling but I did also test these with the candy cane kisses.
 With those the cookie looked a little more festive and was slightly sweeter as those have a white chocolate kiss rather than dark chocolate.
 Both were great though.